What is an eNOAD?

 What happens after I submit my eNOAD?

-Why am I locked out of my account?
+Why am I locked out of my eNOAD account?

-Why did I receive an auto reject message?
+Why did I receive an automated rejection message?

 Submitters of an eNOAD will receive an auto rejection message if certain business rule violations are detected.
 An automated submission process manager email will be generated with a list of business rule errors, and warnings.
 The list will pinpoint each problem that is causing the submission to fail.

 What is the term eNOAD?